1. Download SimFlow

 _pipes_outlet_baffle _in cold \(\leftrightarrow\) _pipes_outlet_baffle _in hot

-+Adjust the remaining boundaries types
++ - Adjust the remaining boundaries types

 baffles wall